-To advance the curatorial profession, Mergel serves on the board of the international Association of Art Museum Curators and leads national workshops for VoCA (Voices in Contemporary Art).
-In Boston, she serves on advisory boards at the School of the Museum of Fine Arts at Tufts, and the Boston Center for the Arts.
+For VoCA, Mergel has led artist interview workshops since 2019 and served on the Program Committee since 2020.
+Her prior board and advisory committee work has served international and local curators through organizations including: the Association of Art Museum Curators, the Museum of Fine Arts, the School of the Museum of Fine Arts at Tufts, and the Boston Center for the Arts.
 Her prior curatorial roles have been at the Addison Gallery of American Art, the Hessel Museum of Art at Bard College, the Tang Teaching Museum and Art Gallery at Skidmore College, and for the 2004 Whitney Biennial.
 Mergel graduated summa cum laude from Harvard University, received her M.A. from Bard’s Center for Curatorial Studies, is a 2017 Fellow of the Center for Curatorial Leadership, and continues her studies through the Racial Equity Institute.
 She is Founding Director of the Curatorial Network Accelerator of Boston.
 She is a firm believer in the power of dialogue to build learning, appreciation and shared community in the arts.Back to Leadership